CynthiaKiplagat/Sequence-Matching-and-Frequency-Analysis-using-Isolate-Forest/README.md

 For additional context I am calculating each accounts daily frequency and rounding the amiunt to a multiple of 10 to create a sequence to be able to be able to under their behaviour.
 ![Alt Text](https://github.com/CynthiaKiplagat/Sequence-Matching-and-Frequency-Analysis-using-Isolate-Forest/blob/main/Frequency.PNG)

+A normal account usually doesnot have more than 5 withdrawal transactions in a day so we set it as our threshold.